Post Completion OPT

 3) Submit a completed OPT I-20 Request Form to ISSS.

-4) Pick up your I-20 and prepare your OPT packet.
-USCIS must receive your complete OPT application within 30 days of the new OPT I-20 being issued.
-Refer to the checklist of items to submit to USCIS, from OPT I-20 request form instructions.
+4) Once you have your I-20 and have prepared your OPT packet, please be aware that USCIS must receive your completed OPT application within 30 days of the new OPT I-20 issuance date.
+Refer to the checklist of items to submit to USCIS, from the OPT I-20 Request Form instructions.
 Make sure to visit USCIS's website for the most up-to-date forms (I-765, G-1145) and instructions.
 For help with Form I-765 Application for Employment Authorization, view ISSS' I-765 Completion Guidelines.